 Don’t use toxic chemical pest controls and other products

 Provide good nutrition and clean water

 Pest control is actually easier with the natural techniques.
 The toxic chemical products don’t work for several reasons.
 They cost too much, don’t really control the pests and are toxic to the pets.
 The “one spot” products sold to use on the backs of your pets are among the worst of the toxic products.
-If you are thinking about that idea put a spot on the back of your neck first.
-See how you feel in a while.
-I doubt you’d be using any on your dog or cat after that.
 On dipping - don’t ever dip or let anyone else dip your pet in pesticides, not even organic ones – especially pyrethrum products.
 Spray toxic pesticides, including pyrethrum products on areas your pets use is of course something that should never be done.

 Comfrey tea can be use topically for dog skin allergies.
 Cook a mess of comfrey greens, dilute the cool pot liquor down to a light iced tea color and pour or dap onto the hot spots or into the into the dog’s fur.
 Comfrey is very powerful so don’t use more than once a month and only when needed.
 Cornmeal juice is also good and can be used more often.
 Put a cup of whole ground cornmeal in a 5 gallon bucket of water, strain out the solids and apply to the skin liberally.

 Bathing the dogs in herbal shampoos that contain orange (d-limonene) and tea tree (melaleuca) will also help.
 Dry cornmeal, horticultural or whole ground cornmeal, dusted onto problem skin areas is also helpful, if the skin problems are fungal.